altwalker/model-editor/README.md

 A web based editor and visualizer for AltWalker and GraphWalker models.

-Visit the app at https://altom.gitlab.io/altwalker/model-editor.
+Visit the app at https://altwalker.github.io/model-editor.

 ![Screenshot](./public/assets/screenshots/screenshot.png)

 ## Models Format

-For more informations about the models format you can visit [AltWalker documentation](https://altom.gitlab.io/altwalker/altwalker/modeling.html) or [Graphwalker documentation](https://github.com/GraphWalker/graphwalker-project/wiki/JSON-file-format).
+For more information about the models format you can visit the [AltWalker documentation](https://altwalker.github.io/altwalker/core/modeling.html) or [Graphwalker documentation](https://github.com/GraphWalker/graphwalker-project/wiki/JSON-file-format).

 ## Prerequisites